 Practical Tips for Easing Kids' Social Media Anxiety

 Teens text, tweet, snap, and post like crazy.
-In fact, about half of teens use social media every day, and for some, this means checking Instagram or Snapchat dozens (or hundreds!) of times a day.
-While many teens find connecting with friends online a positive experience, some just feel stressed out.
-This social media-specific anxiety has a name: FOMO, also known as "fear of missing out."
+In fact, about half of teens use social media every day, and for some, this means checking Instagram, TikTok, or Snapchat dozens (or hundreds!) of times a day.
+While many teens find connecting with friends online a positive experience, social media can affect kids' mental health -- especially tween girls.
+The tricky part for parents is identifying the tipping point between a healthy relationship to social media and its negative effects.
+You can do this by understanding how your kid uses various platforms, helping them learn to recognize their own limits, and supporting them in finding a healthy balance of online and offline socializing.

-Parents can help.
+Simply being aware of what your kids are doing, what kinds of experiences they're having, and how they feel about their interactions can go a long way toward protecting your kid.
 If you see your kids struggling -- maybe they're always stressed out after being on the phone or they're staying up too late texting -- step in.
+Here's what you can do:

 Listen.
-It can be easy to dismiss FOMO and other social media stress as superficial, but for many tweens and teens, social media is social life.
-The more you show you care about how they feel, the more open they’ll be.
+It can be easy to dismiss social media stress as superficial, but for many tweens and teens, social media is social life.

 Encourage their offline lives.
 FOMO can chip away at kids' self-esteem, but the best defense is a strong sense of what makes kids unique, worthy, and valuable.
-Help kids participate in sports, clubs, drama, or volunteer work to help them weather the ups and downs of social media anxiety.
+Help kids participate in sports, clubs, drama, volunteer work, or even online hobbies to help them weather the ups and downs of social media anxiety.

 Set limits.
-After all the listening and validating is over, set some basic limits around when and where the phone or computer can be used.
+Listening and validating are important, but parents also need to set some basic limits around when and where the phone or computer can be used.
 Start with turning phones off an hour before bedtime and storing them in your room to help kids resist the temptation to stay up late texting.
 You can suggest they tell their friends they'll be signing off at a specific time, so they won't be expecting a response.

 Shift the focus.
-If kids are feeling overwhelmed by keeping up with all the social stuff online, encourage them to focus on the creative side of Instagram, for example, instead.
-Entering photo contests or building a portfolio can shift the focus to the positive side of social media.
+If kids are feeling overwhelmed by keeping up with all the online social stuff, encourage them to focus on doing something.
+Maybe they can create their own memes, choreograph their own dances, or design their own games.
+Encouraging kids to use the creative side of social media tools can shift their focus to a sense of accomplishment.

 Ask open-ended questions.
 You don't need to solve their problems for them.
 But you can help them think about what is and isn't working for them.
 Here are some questions to try: